 END OF Work and money

-Bankruptcy is a legal process where someone else takes over your finances as you're unable to pay all your debts.
+Bankruptcy is a legal process where someone else takes over your finances because you're unable to pay all your debts.

 You should get help from a financial counselling service and legal advice before applying for bankruptcy.
-Becoming bankrupt has has serious consequences, and there may be other options available to you.
+Becoming bankrupt has serious consequences and there may be other options available to you.